 Q: Claude clicks the right button but the page goes blank.
 What now?

-Likely a CSP / network-block issue where the click triggered an outbound request the sandbox blocked.
-Check the Network tab in a manual test of the same flow — if you see a CORS or CSP error, your sandbox needs the destination domain allowlisted.
+Likely a CSP or network-block issue where the click triggered an outbound request the sandbox blocked.
+Reproduce the flow manually and check the Network tab.
+If you see a CORS or CSP error, your sandbox needs the destination domain allowlisted.
 See also Claude file connectors stuck in re-auth loop.

 Q: Why does the loop happen on one site but not others?

 Sites with heavy client-side routing, portal-rendered modals, or async validation are loop-prone.
 Static-HTML forms almost never loop.
-The fix is per-site prompting, not a global setting.
+The fix is per-site prompting plus correct scaling, not a single global setting.

-Q: Can I just raise max-turns and hope it eventually succeeds?
+Q: Can I just raise max-iterations and hope it eventually succeeds?

-No. If it loops once it will loop forever — the input does not change between iterations, so Claude’s reasoning does not change either.
-You must either break the input pattern (scroll, wait, re-locate) or abort.
+No. If the input does not change between turns, Claude’s reasoning will not either, so it loops forever within whatever budget you give it.
+You must break the input pattern (scroll, wait, re-locate, fix scaling) or abort.

 Related